91 Holiday Recipes Passed Down for Generations

 My grandmother passed this recipe down to me years ago and now I make it for my own grandchildren.
 When preparing, make sure the chocolate layer is properly chilled before adding the next layer, or the coconut will sink into it. —Jason Purkey, Ocean City, Maryland

-Roast Pork with Apples & Onions
+Pork Roast with Apples and Onions

 Gingerbread Meringue Bars